vitejs/vite/docs/guide/api-environment-frameworks.md

 ## Environments and frameworks

 The implicit `ssr` environment and other non-client environments use a `RunnableDevEnvironment` by default during dev.
-While this requires the runtime to be the same with the one the Vite server is running in, this works similarly with `ssrLoadModule` and allows frameworks for to migrate and enable HMR during for their SSR dev story.
+While this requires the runtime to be the same with the one the Vite server is running in, this works similarly with `ssrLoadModule` and allows frameworks to migrate and enable HMR for their SSR dev story.
 You can guard any runnable environment with an `isRunnableDevEnvironment` function.

 ```ts
 export class RunnableDevEnvironment extends DevEnvironment {